PM Modi to meet Pope Francis in the Vatican today - ExBulletin

-Rome [Italy], October 30 (ANI): Prime Minister Narendra Modi will meet Pope Francis on Saturday at the Vatican on the second day of his visit to Rome, Italy.
+Prime Minister Narendra Modi will hold a meeting with Pope Francis on Saturday in Vatican City.

-Prime Minister Narendra Modi arrived in Italy on Friday to participate in the two-day summit.
-Prime Minister Modi will be in Rome, Italy from October 29-31 to attend the G20 Summit at the invitation of Italian Prime Minister Mario Draghi.
+The meeting between the two is scheduled ahead of the delegation-level talks, during which they are expected to discuss a range of areas of interest in terms of the overall global outlook and issues such as Covid-19.

-This summit will be the eighth G20 summit in which the Prime Minister will participate.
-Last year’s summit hosted by Saudi Arabia was held virtually due to the COVID pandemic.
+“The prime minister will have a separate appeal.
+He will meet with His Holiness one-on-one.
+And this may, after some time, be followed by delegation-level talks,” Foreign Minister Harsh Vardhan said.
+Shringla said.

 Sources